 Whenever I come back from LA, I am amazed by how easy it is to walk to the shops and buy things.
 How small and green it is here, how different.
 The space we occupy involves other people who you must always take into account.
 When you walk, you may be barring someone else.
 This happened as I was looking for the right luggage carousel at Heathrow and I heard my first muttered “tsk”.
 Not yet through Nothing to Declare and I had already got in the way.
 I think he also rolled his eyes as he overtook me and then stood waiting for his suitcase, which failed to arrive.
 I left first.

 Next to all these small places and quiet maneuverings, LA feels like a giant’s enclosure.
 Everyone seems very big over there now – too tall for proper eye contact.
 Maybe it’s the cars and the wide, scary freeways.
 I feel like a Lilliputian among my own people again.

-Crumble (known as crisp in the US) is such an English staple that I thought it was the obvious choice: it’s warming, beautifully simple and not too sweet.
-I have used blackberries my mum and I picked while out on a walk, and a mixture of apples I ‘scrumped’ (stole).
-You could use the last of the season’s raspberries, and any apples that take your fancy.
-Quinces would need to be pre-cooked (a lot).
+Crumble is such an English staple that I thought it was the obvious choice: it’s warming, beautifully simple and not too sweet.
+I have used blackberries my mum and I picked while out on a walk and a mixture of apples I ‘scrumped’ (stole).
+Quinces, if you had them, would need to be pre-cooked.
 Damsons are the ultimate in hedgerow treasure.
 They are a relation to the garden plum, wild, dark and dusky and brilliant in crumbles and cobblers.
 They also make a phenomenal jam.
+Spit the stones out.

 Hedgerow crumble: blackberry and apple